NIttenmkt/ivia.index/README.md

 - Whether it appears in **high-intent queries**

 As generative AI systems replace traditional search for many queries, visibility shifts from *ranking* to *inclusion*.
 IVIA is an attempt to make that shift measurable.
+In AI systems, entities are not ranked — they are selected.
 ---

 ## The four dimensions